ERCC PORTAL

 Indonesia - Floods

-• Heavy rainfall has been affecting southern Sumatra Island since 16 April, causing floods that have resulted in casualties and damage.
+• Heavy rainfall has been affecting northern Indonesia, in particular the Sulawesi Island since 25 June, causing floods and rivers overfow that have resulted in population displacement and damage.

-• For the next 48 hours, more rainfall is forecasted over Sumatra Island.
+• Over the next 24 hours, more heavy rainfall with locally very heavy rainfall is still forecast over the whole Sulawesi Island.

 eventtype

-• Over the next 24 hours, more rainfall and thunderstorms are forecasted over the southern part of Iran.
+• Over the next 24 hours, more heavy rainfall is still forecasted over the whole aforementioned affected states.

 eventtype